santhosh207/leetcode-solutions/README.md

 # leetcode-solutions

-The file name is the problem number on leetcode.
-The solutions are good.
-Suggest any optimal solutions.
+* ### The file name is the problem number on leetcode.
+Suggest optimal solutions of these if any.